Dear Carpentry Way community (that means you!),

 I will have some lighter material to post coming up!

-10 thoughts on “One Year Ago: Last Video Footage of Chris”
+13 Replies to “One Year Ago: Last Video Footage of Chris”

 Hi Ilana, Thanks for posting this.
 It was painful but appreciated.
 He is right about milling machines, they have many uses in woodworking.
 I hope that you and Ryden are doing well.
 All the best to you guys.